Guillawme/rfret/CONTRIBUTING.md

     * vignettes build without errors (use `devtools::build_vignettes()`);
     * you rebuilt the documentation website (use `pkgdown::build_site()`);
     * all unit tests pass (use `devtools::test()`);
-    * in case you modified an interface, you updated the corresponding unit test or added an appropriate unit test to cover this new case;
+    * in case you modified an interface, you updated the documentation and the corresponding unit test, or added an appropriate unit test to cover this new case;
-    * `devtools::check()` finishes with no errors and no warnings (notes are OK, but please explain what caused them in your PR);
+    * `devtools::check()` finishes with no errors and no warnings (notes are OK, but please explain what caused them in your PR if you get more notes than my `master` branch);
     * `devtools::install()` finishes with no errors and no warnings.